 protect women against rape

-regulate the behavior of sacred women who served in the temples
+regulate the behaviour of women who served in the temples

 [caption id="attachment_1410" align="aligncenter" width="592"] Tents of nomadic herders